 Sunday, February 17, 2019

-This well-received one-man play has been performed in venues across the country and made its Klein debut on February 11, 2019.
-Celebrate Black History Month and discover the world of one of the prominent leaders of the abolitionist movement; it's a revealing look at who Frederick Douglass was as a man, beyond him as a historical figure.
+This well-received one-man play has been performed in venues across the country, including at the Douglass home in Maryland.
+The show made its Klein debut on February 11, 2019, with an encore performance on February 17, 2019.
+It's a revealing look at who Frederick Douglass was as a man, beyond him as a historical figure.
 The podium used in the set is the very podium that Martin Luther King Jr. spoke at in 1961!

 This play has been performed in theaters and venues across the country, including at the Douglass home in Maryland.